Soul Kitchen (song)

-"Soul Kitchen" is a song by the Doors from their self-titled debut album The Doors.
+"Soul Kitchen" is a song by the Doors from their first album The Doors.
 Singer Jim Morrison wrote the lyrics as a tribute to the soul food restaurant Olivia's in Venice Beach, California.
 Because he often stayed too late, the staff had to kick him out, thus the lines "let me sleep all night, in your soul kitchen".

 Composition

 The song is notated in the key of A Major with Jim Morrison's vocal range spanning from E4 to A5.
 It has a Dorian alternation of i and IV.
-Like the other songs from their debut album, the songwriting credit was given to each members of the Doors; the performance rights organization ASCAP list the song as a group composition.

-Despite the songwriting credit, its lyrics were written by Morrison during the summer of 1965.
+The song's lyrics were written by Morrison during the summer of 1965, and the song was credited to all members of the band.
 Guitarist Robby Krieger acknowledged soul-singer James Brown's influence on the song, stating that he wanted to simulate a horn section by Brown, with the riff heard throughout.
 Music journalist Stephen Davis characterized it as a hard rock track, while Gillian G. Gaar called it "funky blues-rock".